d33tah/strokes/README.md

 Give the program a chance even if you find the number of pages it generated overwhelming.
-They are conveniently split into regions, letting you stop your practice session quite often.
+They are conveniently split into regions, letting you stop your practice sessions quite often.

 Experiment.
 Not only with options, but also with your writing tools.
 Find some way to make learning pleasant.
 If this means you need a more expensive pen, do